 Love is a beautiful thing.
 Adulterous love, however, is not.
 Adulterous love is based upon lies, and love and lying go together like peaches and boric acid.

 If you really love the woman, don’t make a liar out of her.
-Don’t do that to her, to her children, to her husband, to your church, or to yourself.
+Don’t do that to her, her children, her husband, your church, or yourself.
 Continuing your affair is like planting a bomb under her house—and then standing on the porch until the thing explodes.
 No good.
 Only harm and destruction can result.

 Your love with her is either real or it’s not.
-If it’s real it will wait until she has done the right thing and is free from her marriage.
-If it’s not then your affair is only what amounts to fun.
+If it’s real, it will wait until she has done the right thing, and is free from her marriage.
+If it’s not real, then your affair is only what amounts to fun.
 And fun is no reason to destroy lives.